pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/dotnet.md

 $ pulumi new csharp
 ```

-This will create a `Pulumi.yaml` [project file]({{< relref "../concepts/project" >}}) containing some minimal metadata about your project (including a name and description which you may wish to change), an `myproject.csproj` file that holds references used by the project, a `Program.cs` file, containing the program entry point, and a `MyStack.cs` file with resource definitions.
+This will create a `Pulumi.yaml` [project file]({{< relref "../concepts/project" >}}) containing some minimal metadata about your project (including a name and description which you may wish to change), an `myproject.csproj` file that holds references used by the project, a `Program.cs` file, containing the program entry point and resource definitions.
 The name of the directory is used as the project name in `Pulumi.yaml` and as the `csproj` file name.

 To deploy your infrastructure run `pulumi up` and the Pulumi engine automatically runs `dotnet build` as part of the deployment.
 Pulumi will perform the operations needed to deploy the infrastructure you have declared.